zuozhenggh/learning-library/developer-library/weblogic-to-oci/provision-wls/provision-wls.md

 17. In this workshop, we are offering two options:

-    - Provision Weblogic in a Public Subnet: admin and managed server will be accessible directly from the internet (simpler, recommended if you are on Windows as there is no need for tunneling to the instances).
+    - Provision Weblogic in a Public Subnet: admin and managed server will be accessible directly from the internet (This is simpler and recommended if you are on Windows as there is no need for tunneling to the instances).

     - Provision WebLogic in a Private Subnet: admin and managed servers will not be accessible directly from the internet.
-The admin server will be accessible through a bastion host, and the managed servers will only be accessible through a Public Load Balancer (this is the most likely production scenario, but involves extra complexity in setting up tunnels and resources. + 15 minutes).
+The admin server will be accessible through a bastion host, and the managed servers will only be accessible through a Public Load Balancer (This is the most likely production scenario, but involves extra complexity in setting up tunnels and resources.
+This adds 15 minutes).

     To provision in a Public subnet, keep the defaults for subnets as-is and the stack will create the subnets for us.